 - Infection or inflammation

 - Kidney failure

 Can you die from cardiac tamponade?

 Cardiac tamponade is an emergency medical condition that requires immediate hospitalization.
 The onset of the disease may be rapid (acute), or more gradual (subacute).
 Symptoms of cardiac tamponade typically include chest pain, hypotension, tachypnea, tachycardia and many more which you have read in principle article.
 However, some of these symptoms of cardiac tamponade may not be present in a particular case.
-Hope you can learn about 11 scary symptoms of cardiac tamponade.
-If you have any query, feel free to comment below in the comment box.
+I hope you can learn about 12 scary symptoms of cardiac tamponade.
+If you have any queries, feel free to comment below in the comment box.